Complete Guide to Transporting a Deceased Person - Within the U.S. or Overseas

 How much does it cost to ship a dead body to another country?

-The cost of International Funeral Shipping is generally more expensive.
-As I have mentioned, it is a more complex process that requires more time from the funeral director.
+The cost of International Funeral Shipping is more expensive.
+As mentioned, it is a more complex process that requires more time from the funeral director.
+Also, there can be additional fees for the Embassy paperwork and the shipment tray requirements for the destination country.

-They arrange everything for you.
 Time IS of the essence if a body needs to be transported internationally.
-One call to an International Funeral Shipping Program Funeral Provider, and they will immediately set the ball rolling.
+One call to an International Funeral Shipping Provider and they will immediately set the ball rolling.

 Arrangements are made to collect the deceased from the place of death and move them to a funeral facility.
 They ensure the correct preparation for transportation, including a sealer casket and an ‘approved’ receiving country shipping container.

+They handle all the bureaucracy, coordinate all local, state, and receiving country consulate paperwork, and book all international flights.
 As ‘Known Shippers’ with major airlines, a Funeral Shipping Provider can easily confirm flight availability and often has discounted programs.

 An experienced funeral shipper will be versant with shipping windows and after-hours release processes, ensuring they can transport your loved one home as speedily as possible.